Payment Institution licence in France — the ACPR application file

 - Directive (EU) 2015/2366 (PSD2) — the EU framework

-- ACPR’s authorisation notices and dossiers-type for Établissements de Paiement
+- The ACPR’s authorisation notices and dossiers-type for Établissements de Paiement

-- EBA Guidelines on authorisation under PSD2 — directly applicable
+- EBA Guidelines on authorisation under PSD2 — applied by the ACPR in assessing the file

 3. The eight PSD2 services